 We migrate your existing financial records into the new system — cleanly, with no gaps, duplicates, or miscategorisations.
 For businesses with years of historical data, we work backwards to ensure opening balances are accurate and the first quarterly submission is clean.
 A clean migration is the difference between a smooth first submission and months of correction work.

-We prepare and submit your first quarterly update to HMRC, confirming that the system is connected correctly, figures are accurate, and the submission has been accepted.
-We send you written confirmation once the submission is received by HMRC.
-From this point forward, we manage all future quarterly submissions on your behalf — you receive a WhatsApp reminder before each deadline as confirmation.
+We ensure your first quarterly update is prepared correctly, confirming that the system is connected, figures are accurate, and everything is ready for submission.
+Filing is handled by your existing advisers.
+You receive a WhatsApp reminder before each deadline as confirmation.

 Everything you need to be fully MTD-compliant before the April 2026 deadline.